f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 Stochastic Prioritization is trying to solve that problem with a monotonic probability of being drawn with guaranteeing non-zero probabilities.

-For that consider a Memory with size $N$ and replay probability of element $i$ as $P(i)=\dfrac{p_{i}^{\alpha}}{\sum_{k=0}^N}$
+For that consider a Memory with size $N$ and replay probability of element $i$ as $P(i)=\dfrac{p_{i}^{\alpha}}{\sum_{k=0}^N}p_{k}^{\alpha}$

 If $\alpha=0$ we get the uniform case.

 At that point we can further differentiate between stochastic prioritization approaches.
-There is the proportional and the rank-based approach.
+Namely the proportional and the rank-based approach.

 ### Proportional Stochastic Prioritization

 We will sample experience proportional to its TD-error $\delta_{i}$.
 With that we satisfy a monotonic prioritization.
 To get non-zero probabilities we will add a small constant $\epsilon > 0$ to get $p_{i}=\begin{Vmatrix}\delta_{i}\end{Vmatrix}+\epsilon$.

 This again seems very easy in theory, but brings more problems in practice.
-The complexity for sampling from such a distribution cannot depend on N. Thats why DeepMind implemented a "Sum-Tree" data structure which save the transition priorities and the sum over all underlying children.
+The complexity for sampling from such a distribution cannot depend on N. Thats why DeepMind implemented a "Sum-Tree" data structure which save the transition priorities and the sum over all underlying priority of its children.
 Leaving the parent node with the sum over all priorities.
-This gives an efficient way of calculating cumulative sum of priorities, allowing $\mathcal{O}(\log{n})$ updates and sampling.
+This gives an efficient way of calculating cumulative sums of priorities, allowing $\mathcal{O}(\log{n})$ updates and sampling.

 ### Rank-based Stochastic Prioritization

 The experience should be drawn prioritized after the index $i$ with probability, e.g. $p_{i}=\frac{1}{rank(i)}$ where $rank(i)$ is the rank of transition $i$ sorted according to $\begin{Vmatrix}\delta_{i}\end{Vmatrix}$.
 This is likely to be more robust compensating outliners.

-To draw a transition from a rank based distribution I constructed a example with complexity $\mathcal{O}(1)$ avoiding calculating the cumulative sum of the priorities.

 ### Comparison of Prioritized Experience Replay Methods